StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ::: small
 The class `Pizza` is described to be a subclass of `Thing` and a subclass of the things that have a base which is some kind of `PizzaBase`.

-Notice that these are **necessary conditions** — if something is a `Pizza`
+Notice that these are **necessary conditions** — if something is a `Pizza`...
-- it is *necessary* for it to be a member of the class `Thing` and
+- ...it is *necessary* for it to be a member of the class `Thing` and
-- *necessary* for it to have a kind of `PizzaBase`.
+- ...*necessary* for it to have a kind of `PizzaBase`.

 More formally, for something to be a `Pizza` it is necessary for it to be in a relationship with an individual that is a member of the class `PizzaBase` via the property `hasBase`.

-When restrictions are used to describe classes, they actually specify **anonymous superclasses** of the class being described.
+When restrictions are used to describe classes, they actually specify ==anonymous superclasses== of the class being described.
 For example, we could say that `MargheritaPizza` is a subclass of, amongst other things, `Pizza` and also a subclass of the things that have at least one topping that is `MozzarellaTopping`.
 :::
 ::::
 :::: single center